mukeshkumar1451/Data/README.md

 - Output must be plain text only.
 - Do NOT use markdown.
 - Do NOT use tables.
-- Do NOT use bold, ###, or special symbols.
+- Do NOT use bold text, ###, backticks, or special formatting.
-- Do NOT add explanations, notes, summaries, or commentary.
+- Do NOT add explanations, notes, commentary, or summaries.
 - Do NOT leave blank lines.
-- Each step must be on a single line.
+- Each step must be written on a single line.
 - Any formatting deviation is invalid.

 ------------------------------------------------------------
 CHANNEL: {channel}

-MANDATORY CHANNEL ENFORCEMENT:
+MANDATORY CHANNEL ENTITY ENFORCEMENT:

 If CHANNEL is RTL or DTC:
 - STRICTLY DO NOT include or reference: